IvanRave/logic-tree/README.md

-# Logic tree
+#  Abstract syntax tree for logic expressions

-Build a JSON object from a logic expression string
+Build an AST (JSON object) from a logic expression string

 ## Input